Airborne virus transmission under different weather conditions: Solving the Langevin equation in the presence of evaporation

-The trajectory of the droplets will depend on the initial ejected velocity and on the flow velocity of the ambience resulting in the path difference in still and flowing air conditions [such as in a air conditioned (AC) room or even is open air].
-The results for both the scenarios of still and flowing air will be derived here.
+The trajectories of the droplets depend on the ejected velocity (initial) and on the flow velocity of the ambience.
+It is obvious that droplets in still and flowing air conditions [such as in a air conditioned (AC) room or open air] will follow different paths.
+The results for both the scenarios of still and flowing air are provided below.
 The air flow velocity has been taken into account through the Galilean transformation of the Langevin equation.
 Since the virus carrying droplets follow different trajectories in still and flowing air the preventive strategies for indoor and out door conditions should take care of this fact.
-Here we consider a velocity profile for the air flow as: $u(x)=u_0(1-\frac{x}{x_{\text{max}}})$ with its upward and downward components as zero to serve this purpose, where $x$ is the running coordinate, $u_0$ is the peak value of $u(x)$ at $x=0$ and $x_{\text{max}}$ is the maximum value of $x$, which may be restricted to the size of an AC room.
-It is obvious that any non-zero upward (downward) component will influence the time of suspension of droplets in the air.
-We will also consider constant (no dependence on spatial coordinates) air flow velocity to calculate the distance that an ejected drop will travel an open air.
+Here we consider a velocity profile for the air flow as: $u(x)=u_0(1-\frac{x}{x_{\text{max}}})$ with its upward and downward components as zero to serve this purpose, where $x$ is the running coordinate, $u_0$ is the peak value of $u(x)$ at $x=0$ which will be varied to check the sensitivity of the results.
+Here the $x_{\text{max}}$ is the maximum value of $x$, which may be restricted to the size of an AC room in indoor condition.
+We will also consider constant (no dependence on spatial coordinates) air flow velocity to calculate the distance followed by ejected droplets in outdoor condition.

-Eqs.~\ref{eq1}, \ref{eq2} and \ref{eq3} have been simultaneously solved by using Monte-Carlo techniques~\cite{SKDas,mc1,mc2} with the following inputs.
-The initial spatial coordinate of the droplet is , $x=y=0$ and $z=H_0$, where $H_0$ is the height (1.7 meter) at which the droplet is released (nose/mouth), {\it i.e.} $(x,y,z)=(0,0,1.7{\text {meter}})$, is the point of ejection.
-The initial velocity (at $t=0$) is uniformly distributed in the $x-y$ plane with $v_z=0$.
-The calculation is done for droplet radii ($R$) varying from 10 $\mu$m to 200$\mu$m~\cite{RR} and the ejection velocity, $V_0=21$ m/s~\cite{VE}.
-The value of the drag coefficients, $\lambda$ is estimated by using the relation,